sph-mn/sph-sc-lib/readme.md

 ## modularity and implementation
-declared "name##_t" set types are structures (.size, .values). "values" is a one-dimensional array that stores values at indices determined by a hash function. if sph_set_empty_value is true, values start at index 1 and index 0 is sph_set_true_value if the empty value is in the set. if sph_set_empty_value is false, values start at index 0.
+declared "name##_t" set types are structures (.size, .values). "values" is a one-dimensional array that stores values at indices determined by a hash function. if sph_set_allow_empty_value is true, values start at index 1 and index 0 is sph_set_true_value if the empty value is in the set. if sph_set_allow_empty_value is false, values start at index 0.

 ## possible enhancement
 * pass (hash, equal, empty-value) to the main type declaration macro